cgeo/cgeo/README.md

 ### Prerequisites

-- [Android SDK](http://developer.android.com/sdk) (latest version) including Google APIs V19 and Google support repository
+- [Android SDK](http://developer.android.com/sdk) (latest version) including Google APIs V19, Google APIs V22, Google repository and Android support repository
 - If you use Microsoft Windows, [Google USB Driver](http://developer.android.com/sdk/win-usb.html) to install the application on the smartphone
 - You need to provide several API keys for compiling the app.
 See next section for details.